 - Once finished, hang your Christmas Rudolf decoration in a tree in your outdoor area for a fun and festive decoration!

-Subscribe to the parents’ section for just £5 for a whole year.
-Gain instant access to 6 new outdoor activities every month.
+Subscribe to the parents’ section & gain instant access to 6 new outdoor activities every month.
 Subscribe to the teacher’s section for over 1,000 resources!